-Master Water Stewards is a program of the Freshwater Society, a Saint Paul-based non-profit dedicated to the conservation, protection and restoration of all freshwater resources.
-A selection of Freshwater Society staff work on the daily operation, expansion and upkeep of the Master Water Stewards Program, in addition to other Freshwater Society projects.
+Master Water Stewards is a program of Freshwater, a Minnesota non-profit dedicated to the conservation, protection and restoration of all freshwater resources.
+A selection of Freshwater staff work on the daily operation, expansion and upkeep of the Master Water Stewards Program, in addition to other Freshwater projects.
 Read more about these staff below.

-Alex joined Freshwater Society in September 2015 as a Minnesota GreenCorps member focused on the Master Water Stewards Program.
-In fall 2016, he became a program assistant and expanded his work to include supporting all programs.
+Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member focused on the Master Water Stewards Program.
+In fall 2016, he was hired as staff and expanded his work to include supporting all programs.
 He has a degree in biology from the College of Saint Benedict and Saint John’s University.
-Before coming to Freshwater Society, he spent a year living abroad in Germany, teaching English through the Fulbright Program.
+Before coming to Freshwater, he spent a year living abroad in Germany, teaching English through the Fulbright Program.
 Outside the office Alex enjoys making music, running, sampling craft brews, and all things comedy.